gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 {: .notice--info}

 ## 1. Domain Alignment
 The central idea of domain alignment is to minimize the difference among source domains for learning _domain-invariant representations_.
 The motivation is straightforward: features that are invariant to the source domains should also generalize well on any unseen target domain.
-Traditionally, the difference among source domains is modeled by Feature Correlation or Maximum Mean Discrepancy, these entities are minimized to learn domain-invariant representations.
-However, let’s explore simpler and more effective domain alignment methods.
+Traditionally, the difference among source domains is modeled by [Feature Correlation](https://arxiv.org/abs/1612.01939) or [Maximum Mean Discrepancy](https://jmlr.csail.mit.edu/papers/v13/gretton12a.html), these entities are minimized to learn domain-invariant representations.
+However, let's explore simpler and more effective domain alignment methods.
 {: style="text-align: justify;"}

 ## 2. Domain-Adversarial Training

+### Motivation
+Don't be afraid to see the word "adversarial", this method is simple to understand if you have read about multi-task learning in [part 2](https://gather-ai.github.io/tutorials/domain-generalization-part-2/) of the series, but if not, it's still simple.
+Domain-adversarial training (DAT) perfectly represents the spirit of the domain alignment approach, that is to learn the feature cannot tell which source domain the instance came from.
+{: style="text-align: justify;"}

+By leveraging a multi-task learning setting, DAT combines discriminativeness and domain-invariance into the same representations.
+To this end, a subtle trick is introduced along with the main method.
+{: style="text-align: justify;"}

+### Method

 ## 3. Instance-Batch Normalization